LIDA-Data-Analytics-Team/laserdocs_test/docs/lida_services/safe_rooms.md

 	- passport
 	- other recognised national identification card

 Key fobs are provided to access the safe rooms.
-These will be signed out by reception staff at the start of each session and you must return to them at the end of the session.
+These will be signed out by reception staff at the start of each session and you must return them at the end of the session.
 A record will be kept of which users access which room and when.

 The Data Services Team will send external researchers a copy of the Health and Safety.pdf.
 A signed copy of this document must be presented to front desk upon first arrival to LIDA to use the safe room.